gdmoney/reading/mans-search-for-meaning.md

 - we are never left with nothing as long as we retain the freedom to **choose** how we will **respond**
 - suffering, like gas, **completely** fills the human soul and conscious mind, no matter whether the suffering is great or little
 - difficult **external** situations are opportunities to grow **internally**
-- transform tragety into triumph and turn a predicament into achievement
+- transform tragedy into triumph and turn a predicament into achievement
 - suffering **ceases** to be suffering at the moment it finds a **meaning**, such as the meaning of a sacrifice